 Glorious Goodwood, now know as the Qatar Goodwood Festival, is one of the key flat racing fixtures in the world.
 Held in the stunning West Sussex countryside, not only does the meeting include some of the best horses, jockeys, trainers and races throughout the flat racing season, but it comes with all the glitz and glamour that these high-profile events seem to ooze.

 The meeting is held at Goodwood Racecourse and often takes place at the end of July or early August.
 It’s one of very few meeting that runs over five days, with each day set up to target a wide range of calibre of races.

 Late July/early August can mean only one thing for racing fans.
 That’s right, its time for Goodwood’s annual five-day equine spectacular.
 In what has been one of the most glorious summers in recent memory, the name of this ever popular festival could hardly be more fitting this year.
 Glorious in name, glorious in nature, expect many of the stars of the season to shine bright in Sussex during this meeting.

 |Day||Race||Grade / Length||Last Winner|

-The course itself is iconic, and not just because it’s relation to Glorious Goodwood.
-There are a number of courses within the circuit, including the Stewards Cup Course, Craven, Gratwicke, Bentnick and Cup Course.
+The course itself is renowned, and not just because it’s relation to Glorious Goodwood.
+There are a number of courses within the circuit, including the Stewards Cup Course, Craven, Gratwicke, Bentnick and Cup Courses.
 Whilst they all have their own names it really just signifies different sections on the track where horses start from, depending on the race.

-The course is one of the hardest flat racing tracks in the UK and is especially tough for horses that are new to the meeting.
+The course is one of the hardest flat racing tracks in the UK and is especially tough for horses that are new to the location.
 In fact, there have been a historically low number of horses that have ever won on debut at Goodwood.
-The main reason for this is that it’s got a very awkward right-hand turn and then after an uphill pull and almost immediate downhill towards the finish line.
+The main reason for this is that it has a very awkward right-hand turn and then after an uphill pull and almost immediate downhill towards the finish line.